Last updated on October 26th, 2023

 Control Blood Pressure

 Grapes comprise about 151 grams of potassium.
-And, this mineral is a key factor for controlling a person’s blood pressure.
+And, this mineral is a key factor in controlling a person’s blood pressure.
 Potassium from grapes helps in reducing blood pressure in the heart vessels.
 Also, it helps in defending against cardiac ailments and stroke.

-The polyphenols present in grapes helps in regulating the levels of cholesterol.
-One study found that having 3 cups of red grapes reduces the bad and total cholesterol levels in many diabetics.
+The polyphenols present in grapes help in regulating the levels of cholesterol.
+One study found that having 3 cups (500g) of red grapes reduces the bad and total cholesterol levels in many diabetics.
 Thus, it is important to discuss with a doctor to generate a meal plan appropriate for the person.

 Other Grapes Benefits